Anna Kim

-Anna Kim (born 10 September 1977) is an Austrian writer.
+Anna Kim (born 10 September 1977, in Daejeon) is an Austrian writer.

-Life
+Biography

 Kim was born in Daejeon, South Korea in 1977 but moved to Germany in 1979.
-She studied at the University of Vienna in philosophy and theatre studies, graduating with a master's degree.
+She received a master's degree in philosophy and theatre studies from the University of Vienna.

-Since 1999 she has regularly published in newspapers, magazines and anthologies.
+Since 1999, she has regularly published in newspapers, magazines and anthologies.

 In 2012, Kim was Austria's winner of the European Union Prize for Literature for her second novel, Die gefrorene Zeit (translated in English as Frozen Time).
-Published in 2008, the novel covers the Kosovar man searching for his missing wife after the end of the Yugoslav wars.
+Published in 2008, the novel covers a Kosovar man searching for his missing wife after the end of the Yugoslav wars.